 Whānau Pakari - Taranaki’s intervention programme for children with weight issues

-What is Self Management? – useful paper from the Flinders Human Behaviour and Health Research Unit (FHBHRU) which includes a discussion on the definition, literature review covers information on self management programmes, interventions, characteristics of effective programmes, plus principles and concepts (pdf, 207 KB,15 pages long including references)
+What is self-management?
+A useful paper from the Flinders Human Behaviour and Health Research Unit (FHBHRU).
+It includes a discussion on the definition, a literature review covering information on self-management programmes, interventions, characteristics of effective programmes plus principles and concepts.